pimutils/vdirsyncer/CONTRIBUTING.rst

 * Make sure you have the latest version by executing ``pip install --user --upgrade vdirsyncer``.

-* Include the Python version, your configuration, the commands you're executing, and their output.

 * Use ``--verbosity=DEBUG`` when including output from vdirsyncer.

 Suggesting features